 Fiscal Year (dollars in thousands)

-2013 \$16,699

-2014 16,699
+2014 \$16,699

-2015 16,699
+16,699

-2016 16,699
+16,699

 2017 16,699

-The Administration requests \$16.7 million, the same as the fiscal year 2017 annualized Continuing Resolution level, to maintain funding for Supplemental Education Grants to the RMI and the FSM.
-The Department of Education Appropriations Act, 2017, provided \$16.67 million for this program.
+2018 16,586

+The Administration requests \$16.7 million for Supplemental Education Grants, an increase of \$113,000, to restore funding to the fiscal year 2017 level.
 The request would ensure the continuation of services for residents of the RMI and the FSM.
 The request also includes appropriations language that would continue to give the Department of Education the authority to reserve up to 5 percent of appropriated funds to provide technical assistance to support effective use of program funds to improve educational outcomes in the RMI and the FSM.

 A majority of the funding in some fiscal years was used to support early childhood education.
-The RMI and the FSM have also used Supplemental Education Grants for education improvement programs, vocational and skills training, and professional development.
-Both the RMI and the FSM have also used funds to prepare students for jobs that may result from the Guam military build-up.
-The Administration anticipates that fiscal year 2018 funding would be used for similar purposes.
+The RMI and the FSM have also used Supplemental Education Grant funds for education improvement programs, vocational and skills training, and professional development.
+The Administration anticipates that fiscal year 2019 funding would be used for similar purposes.